Wonderland Trail Sign

 Wonderland Trail Woods Path

 Though Acadia National Park is notorious for being hilly, this trail will give tired hikers and relaxed visitors a bit of respite.
-The entire thing is fairly flat and easy to walk through, so you can focus on taking in the surroundings instead of trying not to fall down a mountain.
+The entire thing is fairly flat and easy to walk through, so you can focus on taking in the beautiful surroundings.
+Part of your hike will take you through the serene wilderness as you make your way to the ocean.

-The trail itself is mostly gravel, so there won’t be many surprise tree stumps waiting to jump out at you.
-The trailhead starts on Route 102A, on the southern tip of Mount Desert Island, which is known as the “quiet side.”
-This well-groomed gravel trail is wheelchair accessible for the most part, making it one of the most friendly-to-all trails in Acadia National Park.
+The trail itself is mostly a gravel road, so there won’t be many surprise tree stumps waiting to jump out at you.
+This well-groomed gravel trail is wheelchair accessible for the most part, making it one of the most friendly-to-all trails in Acadia.
+There are still a few spots to step down but I have seen wheelchairs and baby strollers alike navigate them.

 Wonderland Trail Grass